ChatSecure/ChatSecure-Push-Server/docs/v3/README.md

 ### Register Alice with App's Push Server

+Alice registers her device's `push_token` with the server.

 1. Create or login account with desired `push_name` and `password` w/ OAuth. `email_address` is optional during account creation and used for password recovery.
 2. Optional: Fund `push_name` with in-app purchase or 'anonymously' via Bitcoin.
 3. Register `push_token` with `push_name`.